Learn the process of animation production to create a successful video

 Step 1: Brainstorming

-That’s why we send a detailed brief for them to fill as he knows all about his product.
-This is a client questionnaire that contains a lot of details like the aim of the video, the target audience, the key product/service features that need to be highlighted in the video, the type of the video, etc.
+That’s why we send a detailed brief for them to fill in as they know everything about their product.
+This is a client questionnaire which contains a lot of details like the purpose of the video, the target audience, the key product/service features that need to be highlighted in the video, the type of the video, an ideal length, specific ideas, preferable VO, some style references, etc.

 How to create a pdf script template for the explainer video?